mixmix/mixmix.github.io/content/post/icecream-licence/index.md

 Qualifications and Licences are both awarded by "authorities" - entities we've invested with the right to author, and to authorise (extend authorship/ autonomy).
 There's a clear power dynamic in here, which needs some attention and care.
-For myself, I try to keep in mind that my authority is in service of that longer-term goal - my kids being conscientious authors of their reality.
+While I still often hold the ultimate authority, the shift has been towards defining access to power, and supporting my kids to access that safely.

+It feels great to shift from _"No, because I am tired and I said so"_ to _"Yes, when you can demonstrate X,Y,Z"_.
+It can also be a constructive "No" like _"Cool!
+I can't help you go for your Licence today, but would you like to try together tmrw?"_

 ## Creating Licences